robert-chiniquy/async-autotarget/README.md

 var async = require('async');
 var autotarget = require('async-autotarget');

-// assume you have a bunch of functions which do IO to get you cool stuff, and some depend on the results of others var everything = {
+// assume you have a bunch of functions which do IO to get you cool stuff,
+// and some functions depend on the results of others var everything = {
   'vase': getVase,
-  'roses': [vase, getRoses],
+  'roses': ['vase', getRoses],
   'candles': ['roses', getCandles],
   'oysters': getOysters,
   'dessert': getDessert,